 Yes, technically there’s a few more steps in preparing this dish, like shelling the shrimp, chopping the tomatoes, and cooking the pasta.
 But it’s still a simple dish to prepare.
 You might think you can skip sautéing the shrimp shells but don’t.
 It flavors the oil nicely and really only takes a few extra minutes to do.
 The flavor of this sauce is rich but subtle, with just an ever so faint spicy bite at the end from the cayenne.
 If you want to make this extra special, I highly recommend fresh fettuccine.
 It’s just so darn good!
 If you can’t find fresh, don’t let that stop you from making this.
 It’s good with dried pasta too.

-We really love this Fettuccine with Shrimp Sauce recipe…so much so that my husband said he was secretly hoping the pictures wouldn’t turn out so I’d have to make it for him again.
-Yes, it’s that good!!!
-Lucky for him we’re empty nesters so there’s plenty of leftovers!
-Oh, and one last note.
+I really love this Fettuccine with Shrimp Sauce recipe… its just so darn good!!!
+One last note.
 Those in the know say you’re not suppose to put cheese on pasta with fish, but I don’t care.
-We sprinkled some fresh parmesan on top and was fantastic.
+I like to sprinkle some fresh parmesan on top and its fantastic.
 So if you want, be a rule breaker and grate some fresh parmesan on top.
 It’ll be our secret.

 - 1 lb. small or medium shrimp, unshelled